jedboywonder/tyrekick/README.md

 Reset the device to factor defaults before configuring for other uses.

 ### How do you run in the background if you don't want to stay connected?
->(/root/tyrekick.sh -y >/dev/null 2>&1 )&
+> (/root/tyrekick.sh -y >/dev/null 2>&1 )&

 ### What about devices with only one network port?
 Devices sold as extenders may only have 1 physical network port.
 An example is the Netgear EX6120.
 For these devices a default OpenWrt config sets the port to the br-lan device.
-You can run the script without internet access, but can add internet functionality with a few changes.
+You can run the script without internet access, but you can also add internet functionality through the lan connection with a few changes.
 Here is one way to do it.
 a) Using a different router with internet access (router 2) set the lan IP of router 2 to 192.168.1.2.
 Router 2 should have multiple physical lan ports.
 b) Connect your laptop directly to the device under test (router 1).
-c) Configure dhcp to turn on when rebooted.
+c) Configure dhcp to turn on when rebooted, since it will be turned off next.
 Not strictly needed since you can always do a factor reset to gain access.
 Or, access the router by setting a static IP (e.g. 192.168.1.99) on your laptop.
 Use the following commands:
 > cat << EOF > /etc/rc.local
 uci set dhcp.lan.ignore='0'